F. Lee Bailey: "Paul is dead"

 Bailey was featured in an RKO television special in which he conducted a mock trial, examining various expert witnesses on the subject of the "Paul is dead" rumor referring to Beatle Paul McCartney.
 One of the experts was Fred LaBour, whose article in The Michigan Daily had been instrumental in the spread of the urban legend.
 LaBour told Bailey during a pre-show meeting he had made up the whole thing.
 Bailey responded, "Well, we have an hour of television to do.
 You're going to have to go along with this."
 The program aired locally in New York City on November 30, 1969, and was never re-aired.

 Television career

 In 1967, Bailey became host of the short-lived ABC television series Good Company, a series in which he would interview celebrities in their homes in a format similar to Edward R. Murrow's Person to Person.
+In April 1968 he appeared in a CBS news special, The Trial Lawyer, alongside his fellow lawyers Melvin Belli, Percy Foreman, and Edward Bennett Williams, where they discussed the merits and demerits of trial by jury.
 In 1983, Bailey again became a television host, when he was named the host of a short-lived syndicated television show called Lie Detector.
 Guests were questioned by Bailey and were then submitted to a polygraph test.